mhgreen/openbuilds-parts/README.md

 #### end support assembly

-<video src="end-support-assembly.mp4" width="320" height="200" controls preload></video>

 Detail for using the bearing brackets.
 There is an assembly example and picture in this folder.
 This is a detailed look at the assemblies contained in the v-slot-belt Y example.
+There is a bill of materials and some assembly information on the wiki: https://github.com/mhgreen/openbuilds-parts/wiki/end-support-assembly

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">openbuilds-parts</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Michael Green</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.